-- Radial keratotomy, LASIK surgery, and other low vision aids and services. - Services provided to veterans in Veterans Affairs (VA) facilities.
+- Eyeglasses, Radial keratotomy, LASIK surgery, and other low vision aids and services.
+However, eyeglasses are covered for people after cataract surgery. - Services provided to veterans in Veterans Affairs (VA) facilities.
 However, when emergency services are received at VA hospital and the VA cost-sharing is more than the cost-sharing under our plan, we will reimburse veterans for the difference.
 Members are still responsible for our cost-sharing amounts.

-Hearing Mandatory Supplemental Benefit Exclusions include, but not limited to, the following:
+Dental Mandatory Supplemental Benefit Exclusions include, but not limited to, the following: